-1 Transportation Planning Funds (TPF) includes both FHWA PL-112 and FTA Section 5303 funds.
-TxDOT will apply Transportation Development Credits sufficient to provide the match for FHWA PL-112 and FTA Section 5303 programs.
-As the credits reflect neither cash nor person hours, they are not reflective in the funding tables.
+1 Transportation Planning Funds (TPF) includes both FHWA PL-112 and FTA 5303 funds.
+TxDOT will apply Transportation Development Credits sufficient to provide the match for FHWA PL-112 and FTA 5303 programs.
+As the credits reflect neither cash nor person-hours, they are not reflected in the funding tables.